A global pilgrimage destination

 Completed within a year

-The design of the construction site has allowed pilgrims to continue to visit the interior of the Edicule and pray at the tomb of Christ without any disruption.
-The project will be completed before Easter in 2017, when the unsightly shoring that has been a part of the structure for seven decades will be removed.
+The design of the construction site allowed pilgrims to continue to visit the interior of the Edicule and pray at the tomb of Christ without any disruption.
+The project was completed prior to Easter in 2017, when the unsightly shoring that was a part of the structure for seven decades was removed.
 In a subsequent phase, the network of drainage channels that lies underneath the Rotunda pavement will be mapped and an intervention will be designed to prevent subsurface moisture from undermining the stability of the Edicule.